ImagineLearning/build-your-own-radar/radars/descriptions/Spinnaker.md

 [Spinnaker](https://www.spinnaker.io/) is a continuous delivery tool that can work with many different types of infrastructure.
-While Spinnaker can work with anything we have chosen to use it primarily to manage the deployment pipelines for the applications that reside on our Kubernetes cluster.
+While Spinnaker can work with anything, we have chosen to use it primarily to manage the deployment pipelines for the applications that reside on our Kubernetes cluster.

 ### Pros
 * Visual workflow for releases